• Podcasts

 About Fernando Gros

-Based in Singapore, Fernando is a musician, photographer and writer.
+Based in Tokyo, Fernando is a musician, photographer and writer.
 He has written extensively on religious themes in cinema and has an abiding passion for Bollywood, Film Noir and the work of David Lynch.
-You can follow Fernando on Twitter via @fernandogros.
+You can follow Fernando on Twitter via .